 For more information regarding trails, maps, trail head, rules & regulations visit: Spear Farm Estuary Preserve.

 When RRCT opened new trails at Runaround Pond in 2017, birding opportunities sans boat increased considerably at this park, owned and managed by the Town of Durham.
 Next door, RRCT continues to expand its Chesley Meadows Preserve with only the most primitive access.
-The new lakeside trail from the town’s parking lot can be rewarding during migration, especially when Red Maples are in bloom and Yellow-rumped, Palm, and other earlier migrants are arriving en masse.
+The new pond-side trail from the town’s parking lot can be rewarding during migration, especially when Red Maples are in bloom and Yellow-rumped, Palm, and other earlier migrants are arriving en masse.
 The trail on the other side of the road passes mostly through drier woods – with Hermit Thrushes, Black-throated Green and Pine Warblers a’plenty in the breeding season – but the scrubby wetlands along the backside of the trail deserve more attention.
 In summer, Alder Flycatcher and Veery breed, but the edge could be productive during spring migration.

 The stream below the dam looks perfect for Louisiana Waterthrush, but one has yet to be recorded here.
 It’s worth looking for them in late April through May, when they are most vocal, as this species is not as rare in Maine as conventional wisdom suggests.
 Whether they are increasing their range due to climate change, or have simply gone undetected as birders go to the same few “traditional” spots for them instead of searching prime habitat, this section of stream looks like it is due for a pair.